jverga13/Helium_Electronics/project boards/July31CommBrd/SPIne-master/README.md

 The primary goal of this version is to lower costs and simplify in-house manufacturing.

 - **Reduced Size:** The PCB dimensions have been significantly decreased to lower the cost of fabrication.
+- **Fit the OSH Park Rules** The PCB is changed so that it fits OSH parks rules (tracings, distance between components, other errors that occurred  when put into OSH Park Rules)

 ---
 ### Original Board Overview